0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 ` ls -la /home/ec2-user/openvpn_users`

-# Where are the OpenVPN configuration files?

-The configuration files are located in the `openvpn_users` folder located in your `ec2-user` home folder.
-This files are for your users.
-The OpenVPN users are located in this folder `/etc/openvpn/easy-rsa/keys`.
+# Configuration files location

+There are two places where new data is beeing created when you use our product

+- `/etc/openvpn/easy-rsa/keys`: this folder holds all the user that you create, and OpenVPN uses this `.pem` files for authentication.
+- `/home/ec2-user/openvpn_users`: holds all the OpenVPN cnfiguration files for your users to be used in their OpenVPN clients.

 # How to enable resilience